Learn how to synchronize Duo users and groups from your existing Azure Active Directory (AAD) domain.

 Duo Beyond and Duo Access Plan Users: Global Policy settings affect access to the enrollment portal.
 Do not apply any global restrictions that could prevent user enrollment.
-For example, if you configure the User Location policy setting to deny access to a country, then the policy will also block any of your users who attempt to enroll in Duo from that country via a bulk enrollment link.
+For example, if you configure the User Location policy setting to deny access to a country, then the policy will also block any of your users who attempt to enroll in Duo from that country via an emailed enrollment link.
 The New User Policy setting for the enrollment portal is always "Require Enrollment".

-Click Sync Full Directory Now to run your first sync and immediately import all members of your selected Azure AD groups into Duo.
+Click Sync Now to run your first sync and immediately import all members of your selected Azure AD groups into Duo.

 Whether you run your first sync immediately after setup or not, directory sync runs automatically twice a day (at a set 12-hour interval chosen at random).
 You can always return to the Duo Admin Panel to initiate a manual sync.

 Note that once you import users from Azure into Duo you may not change the Azure username source attribute, but you can enable or disable username normalization.
 See the FAQ for more information.

 When you just need to import information for a few users from Azure AD you can interactively sync selected users instead of syncing the entire directory.
-For example, you may have a new employee account in Azure who needs a corresponding Duo account, or you might have just disabled an Azure user and need that status carried over to Duo.
+For example, you may have some new employee accounts in Azure who need a corresponding Duo account, or you might have just disabled an Azure user and need that status carried over to Duo.
 Syncing these individual user accounts updates Duo immediately.